netzpirat/guard-coffeescript/README.md

 ### Standard Ruby gem

-In a custom Ruby project you want to configure your `:input` and `:output` directories.
+In a custom Ruby project you want to configure your input and output directories.

 ```ruby
 guard 'coffeescript', :input => 'coffeescripts', :output => 'javascripts'